tair-opensource/TairZset/CMDDOC.md

 Note: the command has a complexity of just O(log(N)) because it uses elements ranks (see ZRANK) to get an idea of the range.
 Because of this there is no need to do a work proportional to the size of the range.
 #### Return value
 Integer reply: the number of elements in the specified score range.

+### EXZRANDMEMBER
+> EXZRANDMEMBER key [ count [WITHSCORES]]
+> time complexity：O(N) where N is the number of elements returned.

+#### Command Description:

+When called with just the key argument, return a random element from the sorted set value stored at key.

+If the provided count argument is positive, return an array of distinct elements.
+The array's length is either count or the sorted set's cardinality (EXZCARD), whichever is lower.

+If called with a negative count, the behavior changes and the command is allowed to return the same element multiple times.
+In this case, the number of returned elements is the absolute value of the specified count.

+The optional WITHSCORES modifier changes the reply so it includes the respective scores of the randomly selected elements from the sorted set.

+#### Return value

+Bulk string reply: without the additional count argument, the command returns a Bulk Reply with the randomly selected element, or nil when key does not exist.

+Array reply: when the additional count argument is passed, the command returns an array of elements, or an empty array when key does not exist.
+If the WITHSCORES modifier is used, the reply is a list elements and their scores from the sorted set.